-I am 22 years old and born in The Netherlands.
-I studied Architecture at Delft University and am currently doing a premaster Industrial Design.
-Once that is finished, I will be dedicate my time to my conservation project 'Equine Legacy'.
+I am 24 years old and born in The Netherlands.
+I studied Architecture at Delft University and will be doing my masters in Industrial Design next year.
+This year, I will be dedicate my time to my conservation project 'Equine Legacy'.
 Find more about this project here.

 I have been photographing for 10 years and hope to do so for many more years.
 I want to take you on my adventures and show you the Equine World through my lens.

 The Equine world through my lens means capturing the horses from all over the world.
 When working with horses there is one thing you quickly learn.
 You can’t force them.
 They have a free mind and their own will.
 I love to study their behavior.
 The way they move, the way they act, the way they think.
 Horses have a close bond with humans.
 Once a horse is calm, they let their guard down.
 That is when you truly see their nature, their character, their soul.
 And that is precisely what I want to capture.

 Photography for me is a way of telling a story.
 A way of provoking emotion and initiating conversations.
 A photograph is, in my opinion, the most valuable thing to have.
 Sentimental things can not be replaced.
 Even if it’s just a simple photo, it holds dear memories for many years.
 Being able to give that to people is why I do what I do.
 Being a photographer is about listening, to be approachable, personal and flexible.
 I want to tell stories, just as it is.
 Pure, spontaneous and real.